evolutionsoftswiss/alpha-zero-learning/README.md

 Also the first goal of Java alpha-zero-learning is to enable alpha zero for less complex games.
 The implementation does not yet enable distributed learning and even omits some parallelization possibilities on a single machine yet.

 ### Generic release build
 You can use the existing Java alpha-zero-learning with the generic published release builds.
-With ch.evolutionsoft.rl.alphazero.tictactoe-1.1.0-jar-with-dependencies you can directly repeat the training for the tic-tac-toe prototype.
-See also the submodule (tic-tac-toe/README.md)[tic-tac-toe/README.md] for a few more information.
+With ch.evolutionsoft.rl.alphazero.tictactoe-1.1.0-jar-with-dependencies you can directly repeat the training for the Tic Tac Toe prototype.
+See also the submodule [tic-tac-toe/README.md](./tic-tac-toe/README.md) for a few more information.

 ch.evolutionsoft.rl.alphazero.adversary-learning-1.1.0-jar-with-dependencies would let you reuse the general part of the implementation for other board games.
-The submodule (alpha-zero-adversary-learning/README.md)[alpha-zero-adversary-learning/README.md] contains hints about a new board game implementation.
+The submodule [alpha-zero-adversary-learning/README.md](./alpha-zero-adversary-learning/README.md) contains hints about a new board game implementation.

 ### Running the Tic Tac Toe implementation
 You should run the different main methods from within the same directory.
-The created alpha zero learning files, bestmodel.bin and trainexamples.obj, are searched or created in the current directory.
+The alpha zero learning files, bestmodel.bin and trainexamples.obj, are searched or created in the current directory.

 If you download the generic release build without doing a local mvn build, your -cp classpath value needs to point to the correct location of the jar file with dependencies.